 The EPMS process establishes clear performance expectations and measures for classified employees.
 In the planning stage, supervisors and employees agree upon meaningful objectives that benefit the employee and align with unit and university goals.
-In the review stage, supervisors evaluate the extent to which employees' performance has not met, met, exceeded, or substantially exceeded performance objectives.
+In the review stage, supervisors evaluate the extent to which employees' performance has been exceptional, successful, or unsuccessful in meeting each performance objective.
 This process is monitored by the supervisor at the next level of management, and supervisors participate in periodic workshops offered by the University to develop critical skills to implement this process effectively.
 Faculty members participate in a systematic annual evaluation of their teaching, research, and service to ensure that they remain highly productive throughout their careers.
 The post tenure review process strengthens faculty assessment by providing the opportunity for peer feedback on faculty performance at regular six-year intervals.
 Because of the centrality of teaching to USC Aiken's mission, a process for peer review of teaching was implemented in 2005-06.